 Contact Penn State Extension

 The Penn State Extension Poultry Team has experts in many other areas of keeping poultry, including breeding, incubation, genetics, judging, nutrition, housing, ventilation, etc. Many health problems are related to these factors rather than infectious disease agents alone.
-Specific contact information and numerous resources can be found on the Extension Poultry website.

 Prepared by Phillip Clauer, Mike Hulet, and Gregory Martin, Poultry Specialists, Penn State Extension and Department of Animal Science, and Patti Dunn, Avian Pathologists and Field Investigator, Animal Diagnostic Lab.
 Photos provided by the Penn State Department of Animal Science.